QUESTIONS & ANSWERS

 Scoliosis Questions & Answers – It’s not just a Disease of Children

-Scoliosis is one of the more common diseases of the spine, affecting 12 million people worldwide.
-The majority of these individuals have few problems, but for a small percentage of individuals with progressive curvature, the problems can be very severe.
+Scoliosis, one of the more common diseases of the spine, affects 12 million people worldwide.
+The majority of these individuals have few problems, but for a small percentage of individuals with progressive curvature, the problems grow and turn severe.
 In addition, a particularly debilitating form of the disease produces incapacitating pain and progressive deformity of the spine.
-In untreated cases, there is a disfiguring curve and often a large ump in the back.
+In untreated cases, a disfiguring curve and often a large hump occurs in the back.
 Also, patients with this form of scoliosis have increasing difficulty exercising as they get older and are limited by pain.
-Unfortunately, some have difficulty breathing as the disease progresses.
+Unfortunately, some experience difficulty breathing as the disease progresses.

-The natural history of the disease in women is different than in men, and despite the fact that men and women have the same incidence of scoliosis, women have progressive disease seven times more frequently.
+The natural progression of the disease in women occurs differently than in men, and despite the fact that men and women have the same incidence of scoliosis, women have the progressive disease type seven times more frequently.

 “The general public should know that we have made huge strides in the treatment of scoliosis,” says Dr. Richard Hostin.
 “Most people, including scoliosis patients, believe the problem is treated as an adolescent wearing a back brace.
-What they don’t realize is that in many cases it continues to get worse.
-They go to their family doctor in pain and frustration, only to be told that as an adult few options exist.”
+What they don’t realize or understand is that in many cases it continues to get worse.
+They go to their family doctor in pain and frustration, without obtaining clear medical options.”
 Questions & Answers by doctors specializing in this disease can help educate the public and provide hope to those afflicted.

 We provide Solutions

 Surgical risks are minimized with a very experienced surgical and nursing team.
-Spinal cord injury, which is a serious concern of all patients, is very rare but occasionally does occur.
+Spinal cord injury, a serious concern of all patients, occurs rarely but occasionally does occur.
 National statistics indicate that spinal cord injury occurs in less than 1 in 100 cases.

 In many cities, orthopedic surgeons heal broken bones, but do not specialize in the care of adults and children with scoliosis; therefore, many patients must travel to other cities to obtain the benefit from Scoliosis Specialists to improve their lives.
 However, one of the primary reasons for patients to come to us from all over our nation and countries all over the world is the fact that only a handful of surgeons have extensive experience and are trained to specialize in these difficult life-changing procedures.

-While many patients with spinal curves believe there is no treatment option available or that as an adult, their spinal problem cannot be treated, Southwest Scoliosis Institute offers medical solutions based on proven techniques and procedures.
+While many patients with spinal curves do not believe a medical treatment can better their lives, our patients can tell a very different story of living far better lives.
+Therefore, a medical solution does exist, and the Southwest Scoliosis Institute offers medical solutions based on proven techniques and procedures.
 If you are an adult living with scoliosis or have a child with spinal deformity, please call the Southwest Scoliosis Institute.
 Finally, our help is available to you now.
 To learn more, click on any of the questions & answers below:

-This is one of our most frequent questions.
-Scoliosis is a disorder of the spine.
-It’s a disorder in which the vertebrae actually rotate, and a curve is created either in the upper or the lower back.
+This question occurs very often.
+Scoliosis, a disorder of the spine where the vertebrae rotate, creates a spinal curve either in the upper or the lower back.

 What causes scoliosis?

-We have a number of observations, a number of findings, but there’s no unified theory.
-Unfortunately, we don’t have the tools available yet to determine why one child with a curve goes on to need complex surgical care while and another with a curve that’s seemingly the same reaches adulthood and doesn’t need our services.
+We possess a number of observations, a number of findings, but no unified theory.
+Unfortunately, we don’t have the tools available yet to determine why one child with a curve goes on to need complex surgical care while another with a curve that’s seemingly the same reaches adulthood and doesn’t need our services.

-Scoliosis is thought to be genetic.
-It’s a result of the expression of multiple genes, but it has something that’s called variable penetrance, meaning that in each generation there is a variability in how strongly the genes are expressed, that is, how severe the curve is.
+Some experts believe that genetics play an important part in causing Scoliosis.
+It’s a result of the expression of multiple genes, but it has something that’s called variable penetrance, meaning that in each generation variability in how strongly the genes are expressed — specifically how severe the curve appears.